Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Benchmark and simulation setup

 \subsection{Scalability via clustering and filtering}

-Realistic city-scale instances of TFO involve thousands of vehicles, each with multiple alternative routes, leading to QUBO formulations with tens of thousands of binary variables and millions of pairwise interaction terms.
-Such problem sizes can easily exceed the practical limits of both quantum and classical solvers.
+City-scale TFO instances generated by the proposed simulation framework involve thousands of vehicles, each with multiple alternative routes, leading to QUBO formulations with tens of thousands of binary variables and millions of pairwise interaction terms.
+Such problem sizes can easily exceed the practical limits of both hybrid quantum-classical and classical solvers.
 To solve the optimization task without discarding the most relevant congestion conflicts, we employ a clustering strategy.

-Following Eq.~\ref{eq:congestion_entry}, we first construct a weighted congestion graph $G_c = (C, E_c)$ where nodes represent vehicles $C = \{1, \dots, n\}$ and weighted edges $E_c$ represent pairwise congestion interactions.
-Each edge $(i,j) \in E_c$ is weighted by the aggregated congestion cost across all alternative routes:
+Following Eq.~\ref{eq:pairwise_weight}, we first construct a weighted congestion graph $G_c = (C, E_c)$ where nodes represent vehicles $C = \{1, \dots, n\}$ and weighted edges $E_c$ represent pairwise congestion interactions.
+Each undirected edge $\{i,j\} \in E_c$ is weighted by the aggregated congestion cost across all alternative routes and both vehicle orderings:

-This projection reduces the original 4D weight tensor from Eq.~\ref{eq:weight_tensor} to a 2D graph structure suitable for community detection, see Alg.~\ref{alg:clustering} (Further details are provided in Appendix~\ref{app:clustering}.
+This projection reduces the original 4D weight tensor from Eq.~\ref{eq:weight_tensor} to a 2D undirected graph structure suitable for the Leiden community detection algorithm, see Algorithm~\ref{alg:clustering}.

+For each detected cluster $C_\ell$, the QUBO formulation and the associated penalty parameter $\lambda$ are constructed using only the vehicles within that cluster.
+Consequently, the one-hot constraint is defined locally for each cluster based on its corresponding set of vehicles, ensuring feasibility within each optimization subproblem.
+Further details are provided in Appendix~\ref{app:clustering}.